 During a recent webinar on textbook standards organized by Social Studies Network, a Facebook group for educators, former Guilford County Public Schools history teacher Tinisha Shaw acknowledged the elephant in the room: Education is political.

-“Especially in my state, my general assembly—our legislative body—is involved deeply in how our standards are written,” said Shaw.
+“Especially in my state, my general assembly—our legislative body—is involved deeply in how our standards are written,” said Shaw in a June 30 EdSurge report.
 “So these are politicians, not teachers.
 And, therefore, my curriculum is political.
 And so, I would guarantee, is yours.”

 But do we even still need history books?
 Although Shaw has been involved in writing standards, she says she rarely used them in her own classroom because of how they are written and adapted.
 She believes teachers should use materials they’ve vetted for accuracy and relevancy.